easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COMPETITIVE_ARSENAL.md

                         → Takes 3+ years to do properly → Backward compatibility = slowdown

-Q-IDE (launched 2025)   → Built cloud-native from day 1
+Top Dog (launched 2025)   → Built cloud-native from day 1
                         → Production integration = native
                         → No legacy debt to manage
                         → New tech adoption = 3x faster